aguilera26/vs_code/src/readme.md

 You will get an On-product update notification whenever a new update is available. y otra más. y cambio esto otro 2024

-Revisemo esta otra linea pa'ver que hacer
+Revisemo esta otra linea pa'ver que hacer,,